Jemoka/blag/content/posts/KBhiclr2025_thursday_morning_posters.md

 ## ICLR2025 Ouyang: Projection head is an information bottleneck {#iclr2025-ouyang-projection-head-is-an-information-bottleneck}

 Key insight: projection head if distinct from pre-training task serves as an information bottleneck because task difference

+## ICLR2025 Xu: alignment data synthesis from scratch by prompting  aligned LLMs with nothing {#iclr2025-xu-alignment-data-synthesis-from-scratch-by-prompting-aligned-llms-with-nothing}

+Key insignt: roll out a bunch of samples, label them, and then fine tune on it